Learning-Based Vulnerability Analysis of Cyber-Physical Systems: System and Attack Models

 Finally, the system triggers alarm if the detection function satisfies that $g_t>\eta,$ for some predefined threshold value~$\eta$.
-Usually the value $\eta$ is assigned such that under normal condition (i.e., when the system is not compromised) $\mathbb{P}(g_t >\eta)\leq\epsilon$ -- i.e., the system has a low false alarm rate.
+Usually the value $\eta$ is assigned such that under normal conditions (i.e., when the system is not compromised) it holds that $\mathbb{P}(g_t >\eta)\leq\epsilon$ -- i.e., the system has a low false alarm rate.